byungki-mun/Byungki-mun.github.io/_publications/2024-02-17-paper-title-number-4.md

 title: "Impact of COVID-19 Immigration Restrictions on the US Labor Market and Skill Demand."
 collection: publications
 category: manuscripts
-permalink: /publication/2024-02-17-paper-title-number-4
 excerpt: >
   This paper examines how COVID-19 immigration restrictions impacted U.S. labor markets, analyzing changes in immigrant demographics, native employment, and employers' skill demands.
 venue: "GitHub Journal of Bugs"
 paperurl: "http://academicpages.github.io/files/paper1.pdf"
-citation: >
-  Your Name, You.
-(2024).
-"Impact of COVID-19 Immigration Restrictions on the US Labor Market and Skill Demand." *GitHub Journal of Bugs*.
-1(3).
 ---

 Abstract: Immigrants constitute an increasingly significant portion of the U.S. population and workforce.
 By March 2019, approximately 39 million foreign-born working-age individuals were in the U.S., making up 18.4 percent of the working-age population.
 The COVID-19 pandemic and subsequent border closures and immigration ban reversed this trend, reducing the number of working-age foreign-born individuals by over 2 million in 2020 compared to pre-pandemic projections.